Coluber constrictor flaviventris: Description

 The eastern yellow-bellied racer is a thin-bodied snake, capable of attaining a total length of 1.5 metres (60 inches).
 As an adult, its color is an olive grey-green with a yellow underside.
 As a juvenile it is remarkably different, having a tan or cream-colored body with brown or grey blotches.
 The color gradually changes as the snake ages, becoming solid olive grey-green.
 Authors disagree as to when this transformation is complete, from 1½ to three years old, and from 18 to 30 inches (46–76 cm) in total length.

-Geographic Range
+Distribution

 The eastern yellow-bellied racer is found in the United States, from the states of Montana, North Dakota, South Dakota, east to Iowa, south to Texas and southeast to Louisiana.
 It is also found in isolated populations in Canada.